binxio/tfe-run-wait/README.md

 ## Description
-Finds a Terraform enterpise run initiated for the specified git commit and either polls for a specific state change or apply the planned changes.
+Finds a Terraform Enterpise run initiated for the specified git commit and either polls for a specific state change or apply the planned changes.

 tfe-run-wait will wait until the specified status is reached.
 By default it will wait for the status `applied` or `planned_and_finished`.
 When the run reaches a non specified final state, it will exit with an error.

 tfe-run-apply will request terraform to apply to plan for the run.
 If the status of the run is already `applied` or `planned_and_finished`, it will exit without an error.
 It will not check whether the run is in the correct state.
-The run should be in the state `planned` or `policy_checked`.
+Depending on the configuration the run should be in the state `planned`, `cost_estimated` or `policy_checked`.

 If no workspace is specified, you have to specify a branch; the utility will search for all workspaces associated with the specified source repository and branch.

 ## CAVEATS
 - the wait and apply is single threaded.